 Most of us are sharing the joys of parenting with someone we love.
-In rare cases, we’re partnered with our mirror image, but more likely than not, they’re our opposite in many ways.
+In some cases, we’re partnered with our mirror image, but sometimes, parenting can bring out major differences in how we view life.

 Differences are normal

-These differences can manifest in thousands of little ways from which way the towels are hung in the bathroom to whether or not we enjoy the newborn or toddler stage better.
+These differences can manifest in thousands of little ways from how we think the towels should be hung in the bathroom to whether or not we enjoy the newborn or toddler stage better.

 Kirsty Levin, psychologist and co-founder of the Parents Village said these differences are 100 percent normal in most parenting relationships.